top of page

 At the center of Thursday’s arguments was nearly twenty minutes of police questioning before Miranda warnings were administered.
 Prosecutors showed footage from Altoona Police Officer Tyler Frye’s body camera, capturing officers approaching Mangione at a McDonald’s after a manager called 911 reporting that a customer resembled the “CEO shooter from New York.”

-In the footage played in court, officers initially spoke casually, telling Mangione only that someone inside the restaurant thought he looked “suspicious.”
+Watching the footage inside the silent courtroom felt unnervingly intimate.
+In the video played in court, officers initially spoke casually, telling Mangione only that someone inside the restaurant thought he looked “suspicious.”
 According to testimony, Mangione provided a fake New Jersey ID before officers separated him from his backpack and continued asking questions while additional police units arrived.

 “So what’s going on?
 What brings you up here from New Jersey?”
 Frye asked in footage shown to the court.